painebenjamin/app.enfugue.ai/README.md

 3. [Install TensorRT](https://developer.nvidia.com/nvidia-tensorrt-8x-download), add `/lib` to PATH.
 If you are creating your own environment, you should also use `pip` to install `python/tensorrt-8.*-cp310-none-win_amd64.whl` from this directory.
 4. If you are creating your own environment, now run `pip install pibble[tensorrt]`

+## Configuration

+Many configuration options are available, but none are required.
+If you want to specify things such as the host and port that the server listens on, please review the documentation for this on [the wiki](https://github.com/painebenjamin/app.enfugue.ai/wiki/Configuration-for-Advanced-Users).

 # App Quickstart Guide

 Once the Enfugue server is running on your computer, you can start using the app.
-Simply open any browser (Chromium-based browsers are recommended for all features, but Firefox is also supported) and navigate to `my.enfugue.ai`.
+Simply open any browser (Chromium-based browsers are recommended for all features, but Firefox is also supported) and navigate to `https://app.enfugue.ai:45554`, or for short, `my.enfugue.ai` (this redirects you to the first address.)
+If you specified your own configuration, then the server will instead be listening on your configured address.
 You'll be greeted by your application home screen and some initial documentation - please read it in it's entirety.

 ## Windows